Al-Bara' ibn Malik Battalion

 The Al-Bara' ibn Malik Battalion (كتيبة البراء بن مالك), also spelled as El-Baraa Ibn Malik or Abaraa Iban Malik, is a Sudanese Islamist militia that emerged within the complex network of militias and armed factions in Sudan, operating within the Sudanese Popular Resistance movement.
 The militia is linked to the Popular Defence Forces, a paramilitary group that was active during Bashir regime era, and currently known as the 'Shadow Battalions'.
 It has been active in supporting the Sudanese Armed Forces (SAF) in their ongoing battles against the Rapid Support Forces (RSF).

 The organization is currently fighting with the SAF on the Khartoum front lines against the RSF and has consequently gained popularity among locals.
-The militia is accused of committing war crimes during the conflict.
+The militia is accused of committing war crimes during the conflict, and was designated as a terrorist group by the US government in March 2026.

 Origin

 The battalion, Al-Bara' ibn Malik, is named after a famous Muslim combatant during the early Muslim conquests.

 The Al-Bara bin Malik Battalion and similar militant groups have significantly bolstered the Sudanese army's ranks.
 Their involvement with the army traces back to the 1990s when they were part of the Popular Defence Forces (PDF), a paramilitary group closely linked to Hassan al-Turabi's National Islamic Front (later the National Congress Party) and Omar al-Bashir.
 The army was 'Islamised' in the early 1990s under al-Bashir's rule, with suspected opponents often removed or executed.

 The PDF, which fought against the Sudan People’s Liberation Army (SPLA) in the Second Sudanese Civil War, has been operating covertly since Bashir's removal until the war in Sudan broke out on 15 April 2023.
 Since then, the PDF joined the Sudanese Armed Forces (SAF) side in its fight against the Rapid Support Forces (RSF).